top of page

 info@sciotoswcd.org

-Scioto SWCD has been working on compiling a local foods guide which was planned to be published early in 2023.
-We have been waiting to make contact with local producers and others and decided to post what we have compiled to this point.
-There are many more that could be added so if you are a local, small farm or business producing or offering foods for public sale and would like to be added please send your information to info@sciotoswcd.org or call our office at
+Scioto SWCD has compiled a local food and resource guide highlighting local food producers and local businesses where locally produced foods can be found.
+If you are a local, small farm or business producing or offering foods for public sale and would like to be added to the guide please send your information to info@sciotoswcd.org or call our office at

 740-259-9231 ext.
 4 and we will add you to the guide.
 This guide is a work in progress and hopefully the list of local food sources will be expanded so check back for further updates.
 The guide can be found on the Links page accessed at the top of this page.